 Beginner campers are also usually unsure about their long-term camping plans and whether they would eventually prefer a roof box or tray.
 They might not ultimately even want either, preferring to stay as they are or to upgrade to something like a camper trailer or caravan instead.

-The longer these types of purchases can be delayed, the better informed you will be if and when the time comes to invest your hard-earned money in an upgrade, and the fewer obsolete camping items you will have cluttering up the garage.
+The longer these types of purchases can be delayed, the better informed you will be if and when the time comes to invest your hard-earned money in an upgrade.
+You will also have less obsolete camping items cluttering up the garage and dipping into your bank balance.

 How to Tie Gear to the Roof Racks.

 What you will need

 If you follow our tips and precautions listed below, using the roof racks to transport luggage is relatively simple.
 All you need is:

 - Cam straps or ratchet straps – one for each cross bar